 7 – Don’t Use Buses If Possible

-Disney’s bus system is pretty reliable, but if your resort provides boat or monorail alternatives, then consider using them.
+Disney’s bus system is pretty reliable, but if your resort provides Disney Skyliner, boat or monorail alternatives, then consider using them.
 Typically, water transportation offers shorter wait times with only a handful of stops.
 You can find boat launches at resorts located on Seven Seas Lagoon, near Disney Springs, and between Epcot and Hollywood Studios.
 The monorail also offers a convenient way to travel to Magic Kingdom or Epcot if you’re staying at a Magic Kingdom resort or park-hopping between these sites.
-The largest group of visitors stay at value and moderate resort hotels, where the heavily used bus system remains the primary or only option.
+Finally, if you’re staying at one of the Disney Skyliner resorts, (Disney’s Riviera Resort, Disney’s Caribbean Beach Resort, Disney’s Pop Century Resort, and Disney’s Art of Animation), and are heading to Epcot or Disney’s Hollywood Studios, you’ll save a lot of time and have a blast, riding the Skyliner.

 6 – Do Be Careful with Reservations